-Studies have shown that across the disciplines a significance gender gap exists in publishing: womxn, transmen, and non-binary scholars publish less than their cis-male counterparts (Dillard 2020, Schiermeier 2019, Imhoff 2019, Ali 2019a).
-The gendered publication gap expands for high-ranking journals (West et. al. 2013) with dire consequences: womxn, transmen, and non-binary scholars are not only less likely to be cited (Teele 2019, Kuo 2017, Thompson 2019, Ali 2019b), but also they are given less credit for the work they create.
-This makes womxn, transmen, and non-binary scholars less successful when it comes to advancement, hiring, and tenure (Hengel 2019), and contributes to the “leaky pipeline.”3
+Studies have shown that across the disciplines a significant gender gap exists in publishing: women, transgender, and non-binary scholars publish less than their cis-male counterparts.1 The gendered publication gap expands for high-ranking journals with dire consequences: women, transgender, and non-binary scholars are not only less likely to be cited, but also they are given less credit for the work they create.2 This makes women, transgender, and non-binary scholars less successful when it comes to advancement, hiring, and tenure, and contributes to the “leaky pipeline.”3

-To address this gap in publishing, the AJS is implementing a summer writing program designed specifically to provide extra support and encouragement for womxn, transmen, and non-binary scholars, with the goal of boosting submission rates.
-This program, run by Laura Leibman, the AJS VP of Publication, is modeled on an online summer writing program she ran for two years for scholars of Religion in American History.
+To address this gap in publishing, the AJS has implemented a summer writing program designed specifically to provide extra support and encouragement for women, transgender, and non-binary scholars, with the goal of boosting submission rates.

-Overall, the goal of this group will attend to some of the key problems that cause womxn, transmen, and non-binary scholars to submit fewer articles by (1) connecting people with mentors, (2) forging connections, (3) providing a supportive environment, (4) keeping people from feeling isolated, (5) breaking the cycle in which people respond to criticism by filing their work in a drawer and never looking at it again, and (6) building people’s publication skill sets.
+Overall, the goal of this group will attend to some of the key problems that cause women and LGBTQ+ scholars to submit fewer articles by (1) connecting people with mentors, (2) forging connections, (3) providing a supportive environment, (4) keeping people from feeling isolated, (5) breaking the cycle in which people respond to criticism by filing their work in a drawer and never looking at it again, and (6) building people’s publication skill sets.